giellalt/lang-sme/docs/compounding-morphology.md

 #                    North Sámi compounding

-This file governs prefixing and compounding, with the following lexica and pointers
+This file governs prefixing and compounding, with the following lexica and pointers.
+All lexica and lexicon entries are documented.

 **LEXICON Prefixes** = lexicon for adding *eahpe and pointing to **N, A, V**